ergoplatform/ergodocs/docs/uses/flash-loans.md

 ### Inter-Protocol Complexity and Data Inputs

 Flash loans often interact with multiple DeFi protocols.
 In eUTXO systems, this would mean bundling various UTXOs into a single transaction, a task that is complex but not necessarily prohibitive.
-Ergo's [data inputs](read-only-inputs.md) feature allows transactions to reference existing UTXOs without consuming them, offering a potential solution.
+Ergo's [data inputs](read-only-inputs.md) feature allows transactions to reference existing UTXOs without consuming them.
+This feature could serve as a potential solution by providing a mechanism to reference multiple protocols within a single transaction.
+It allows for the creation of complex, interdependent transactions without the need for consuming the UTXOs involved.
+This could potentially pave the way for more dynamic and flexible transactions, akin to those seen in account-based systems, while still maintaining the security and predictability inherent in the UTXO model.

 ### Atomicity: Soft Fork and Hard Fork Options

-Flash loans in account-based systems are [atomic](atomic-composability.md)—either all transactions are completed, or none are.
-While eUTXO blockchains don't inherently offer this feature, it's not an insurmountable challenge.
-Ergo developers have discussed the possibility of introducing atomicity through a soft fork, using a special ID context variable to enforce a chain of transactions.
+Flash loans in account-based systems are [atomic](atomic-composability.md)—eeither the whole chain of transactions is completed, or none are.
+This is straightforward in account-based blockchains where multiple interactions can occur within the same block. eUTXO blockchains do not offer such guarantees, making it risky if a multi-step flash loan transaction spans across multiple blocks.
+However, Ergo developers have discussed the possibility of introducing atomicity through a soft fork, using a special ID context variable to enforce a chain of transactions.
 Alternatively, a hard fork could also be considered to introduce atomicity, although this would be a more significant change requiring community consensus.

 > **Community Insight**: A soft fork could be a less disruptive way to introduce atomicity, although it would add another layer of complexity.
 The hard fork option, while more significant, would also be a definitive way to address the issue.

-### Ethical and Security Implications
+## Ethical and Security Implications of Flash Loans

-Flash loans have been used to exploit protocols, as detailed in a [2021 paper](https://arxiv.org/pdf/2003.03810.pdf).
-The Ergo community remains cautious, citing concerns about potential attacks and ethical implications.

-> **Community Insight**: The debate within the Ergo community extends to the ethical dimension, questioning whether the benefits of flash loans outweigh the risks of making exploits more accessible and incentivizing manipulative behavior.

-## Conclusion: A Balanced Perspective

-Ergo's eUTXO model offers robust security and predictability, valuable features in their own right.
-While the model presents challenges for implementing functionalities like flash loans, it also offers unique solutions like data inputs and multi-stage contracts.
-The discussion around flash loans in Ergo is complex, involving both technical and ethical considerations, and warrants a cautious yet open approach.

-> **Community Insight**: The Ergo community leans towards a cautious stance, emphasizing the need for a balanced view that considers both the technical challenges and ethical implications of implementing flash loans.
+Flash loans have increasingly gained notoriety for their role in exploiting vulnerabilities in decentralized finance (DeFi) protocols, as highlighted in a [2021 research paper](https://arxiv.org/pdf/2003.03810.pdf).
+While the technology itself is neutral, its impact is a topic of ongoing debate, especially within communities like Ergo that are concerned with both the ethical and security aspects of flash loans.

+### Risk Factors and Security Concerns

+1. **Isolation Factor**: Traditional financial attacks usually require the attacker to commit their own capital, exposing them to market risks.
+Flash loans, however, allow attackers to operate in isolation, bypassing the natural countermeasures in market-based security mechanisms.

+2. **Absence of Market Counterbalance**: Financial markets usually self-correct, where for every action there is an opposite and equal reaction.
+For example, a large purchase order is often offset by a large sale.
+Flash loans upset this natural equilibrium by enabling outsized actions without immediate counterbalance.

+3. **Lowered Barriers to Entry**: While highly motivated and capitalized actors can exploit financial systems, flash loans make it easier for a wider array of attackers to engage in malicious activities, thus expanding the attack surface.

+4. **Time-Sensitivity**: Flash loans must be borrowed and repaid within a single transaction block, minimizing the time for countermeasures or market corrections to take effect.

+5. **Vulnerability of On-Chain Oracles**: Protocols relying on on-chain oracles for real-time price information are especially susceptible.
+Flash loans can rapidly distort market conditions within a single transaction block, effectively manipulating the oracles upon which these protocols depend.

+#### Case Study: Oracle Manipulation Scenario

+To better understand the security implications, consider the case outlined in the aforementioned research paper:

+In this transaction, an attacker uses a flash loan to borrow 7,500 ETH.
+They then proceed to convert portions of this amount into sUSD through a series of trades, strategically lowering the sUSD/ETH price as reported by Uniswap and Kyber Reserve—two Automated Market Makers (AMMs) serving as on-chain oracles.
+The attacker exploits this manipulated price to collateralize an excessive amount of sUSD, ultimately repaying the flash loan and walking away with a substantial profit.

+Under normal circumstances, rapid price changes on Uniswap and Kyber would trigger arbitrage bots to correct the market imbalance.
+This natural market reaction would make such an attack infeasible.
+However, the time-sensitive nature of flash loans circumvents this safeguard.

+#### Potential Mitigations

+- Implementing moving averages in on-chain oracles could provide a buffer against sudden price manipulations, making it more difficult for flash loans to exploit short-term market distortions.

+### Community Insight

+The Ergo community has been actively debating the ethical implications of flash loans.
+Critics question whether the utility these financial instruments provide justifies the heightened risks they introduce, including the potential to democratize financial malfeasance.
+Proponents argue that the technology itself is a neutral tool and its ethical implications depend on its application.
+Nonetheless, the community is divided on whether the benefits of flash loans outweigh the serious ethical and security concerns they present.